DeborahK/Angular-posts/README.md

 post-simple: Demonstrates a procedural and reactive approach to accessing users and todos.

-post-mgmt: Demonstrates more complex techniques such as autocomplete, sorting, and grouping
+post-mgmt: Demonstrates more complex techniques such as autocomplete, sorting, and grouping.

+post-exceptions: Demonstrates exception handling techniques.